-Join Brian Bradley for an in-depth discussion in this video Utility operators, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Utility operators, part of Learning Particle Flow in 3ds Max 2013.

 One very interesting set of operators available inside the…particle view depot are those designated as utility operators.…These operators are provided not to effect the behavior or the look…of particles in a flow but rather to help manage the flow itself.…These, if I just open up Particle View using the six key here, can all be…found right at the end of the operator…listing in the depot, and consist of the various…cache, display, notes, and render operators.…Now if I go ahead and drag out a…standard flow here, you will already be pretty familiar with…the two UItility options that we get in this…flow by default, these being the render and display operators.…